TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 To begin the search, Python needs the :term:`fully qualified <qualified name>` name of the module (or package, but for the purposes of this discussion, the difference is immaterial) being imported.
-This name may come from various arguments to the :keyword:`import` statement, or from the parameters to the :func:`importlib.import_module` or :func:`__import__` functions.
+This name may come kutoka various arguments to the :keyword:`import` statement, or kutoka the parameters to the :func:`importlib.import_module` or :func:`__import__` functions.

-This name will be used in various phases of the import search, and it may be the dotted path to a submodule, e.g. ``foo.bar.baz``.
-In this case, Python first tries to import ``foo``, then ``foo.bar``, and finally ``foo.bar.baz``.
+This name will be used in various phases of the agiza search, and it may be the dotted path to a submodule, e.g. ``foo.bar.baz``.
+In this case, Python first tries to agiza ``foo``, then ``foo.bar``, and finally ``foo.bar.baz``.
 If any of the intermediate imports fail, a :exc:`ModuleNotFoundError` is raised.